githubnemo/galaxy-tab-2-debrick-images/README.md

 shell and when entering 'usb' you will be in ODIN download mode.
 Pressing volume-down will turn off the device but it will continue to charge.

+# Terminology

+When reading this you will stumble upon various terms that might you might raise your eyebrows on.
+I will try to list and explain them in this section.

+## PIT

+The PIT is the partition table of the internal flash (eMMC).
+If you would be able to mount the eMMC in your local system, you would see ~12 partitions.
+It is also a file that is present on the eMMC for reasons I don't know but I suspect that one of the boot loaders (MLO, Sbl or potentially something different) need this to refer to partitions without understanding the partition table of the storage device itself.

+These files are often called `<make> <model> <size>.pit`, e.g.
+`GTab2 P5100 16G.pit` and are, sadly, seldomly included in firmware dumps.

+You can find a 16GB PIT in the `pit` folder.

 # Goals

 I have a bricked GT-P5100 with a likely eMMC fault and I want to revive this